 You’ll learn about The Ghost of Molly Brown, a famous Titanic survivor, including the Sheedy Mansion.
 The interactive journey will take you through thirteen different sites to witness a side of the city unseen by visitors.
 It’s a suitable tour for everyone and is available in wet or dry conditions.

-Your cowboy guide will take you through some of Colorado Springs‘ most famous landmarks.
+Your cowboy guide will take you through Colorado Springs‘ most famous landmarks.
 Some points of interest include:

 - Manitou Springs